Belur, Karnataka

-Belur (/kn/) is a town and taluk in Hassan district in the state of Karnataka, India.
+Belur or Belooru (/kn/) is a town and taluk in Hassan district in the state of Karnataka, India.
 The town is renowned for its Chennakeshava Temple dedicated to Vishnu, one of the finest examples of Hoysala architecture and the largest Hindu temple complex that has survived from pre-14th-century Karnata-Dravida tradition.
 It has been a Vaishnava Hindu pilgrimage center since at least the 12th century.
-It was also the first capital of the Hoysala dynasty, before they built Dwarasamudra (modern Halebid).
+It was also the first capital of the Hoysala dynasty, before they built Dwarasamudra (modern Halebidu).

 Belur is also Town Municipal Council and taluka.
 The Hoysala monuments at Belur and Halebidu have been declared as UNESCO World Heritage Sites in 2023.

 Geography

-Belur is situated on the banks of Yagachi River in the Hassan district of south Karnataka.
+Belur is situated on the banks of Yagachi River in the Hassan district of Karnataka.
 It is about 40 km northwest of Hassan and about 16 km west from the famous Hindu and Jain temples' town of Halebeedu.
 The town is about 217 km west of Bengaluru (IATA Code: BLR), about a 3.5 hours drive accessible with a four lane NH75 highway through Hassan.
 Nearest railway stations to Belur are Hassan Junction and Chikkamagaluru Railway Station.
 The nearest airport to Belur is Mangalore International Airport at 160 km.

 Belur has an elevation of 979 m above mean sea level, making it the highest town in Hassan district.
 The National Highway 73 (India), its subsidiary, NH-373, State Highway 57 (Karnataka), SH-110 and SH-112 passes through the town of Belur.

 There are regular buses to Belur from Bengaluru (222 km), Chikkamagaluru (25 km), Halebeedu (16 km), Hassan (40 km) and Mysuru (160 km), operated by KSRTC.
 The KSRTC also has a bus depot in Belur under Chikkamagaluru division.

 Rainfall

-In the year 2022, Belur hobli received 1585 mm of annual rainfall.
+In the year 2022, Belur hoblis received 1585 mm of annual rainfall.
 Meanwhile other hoblis of Belur taluk received rainfall as follows: